 Anyone with a valid email address can receive a proof review request (including unlicensed users or people outside of your organization).

 To send a review request:

-- Select the proof that you want others to review and click Set up Review Request at the top of the Proofing panel.
+- Select the proof that you want others to review and select Request Feedback at the top of the Proofing panel

 - In the Send proof for review window that appears, type the names or email addresses of the people that you want to review your proof.